- The most likely cause for the Critical Process Died on Windows 11 is system corruption, so try to repair your system using SFC and DISM.

 Regarding the location, you can find the minidump files in the following directory:

-You can also use the MEMORY.DMP file for diagnostics, but it usually contains more information, much of which isn’t crucial.
+You can also use the MEMORY.DMP file for diagnostics usually contains more information, much of which isn’t crucial.

 How can I change my system crash settings?